-Dr. Maria Montessori (1870-1952) was the first woman physician/surgeon in Italy.
-She also had a degree in biological anthropology which honed her powers of meticulous observation, and formed the basis of her system of education.
+Dr. Maria Montessori (1870-1952) was the first woman physician in Italy.
+She also had a degree in biological anthropology which honed her powers of meticulous observation and formed the basis of her system of education.
 She was not trained as a teacher, although she did take some education classes so that she could observe the schools of the time.
 This freed her up to study how children learn, in a detached and rational manner.
 Her talent was to see children as they really are, not as adults think they are or ought to be.

 Her first job was the director of a residential institute for developmentally delayed children who, because of superstition and shame in those days, were ostracized from their families.
 Believing that these children might be capable of some learning, she developed diagnostic and teaching materials based on the work of Itard and Sequin (researchers and educators) and continued to observe and experiment.
 Many of these children were eventually able to pass the state exams.
 Montessori remarked, “If these children are able to do so well, then typical children must surely be capable of achieving so much more.”

-In January 1907 Montessori was asked to supervise fifty 3 to 7 year olds who were running wild in the slums of San Lorenzo, a district of Rome.
-She was given an room in a tenement building and one unqualified teacher.
+In January 1907 Montessori was asked to supervise fifty 3 to 7-year-olds who were running wild in the slums of San Lorenzo, a district of Rome.
+She was given a room in a tenement building and one unqualified teacher.
 She provided the children with some toys and her diagnostic materials (the basic sensorial materials) to give them more to play with.
 In time the children discarded the toys and go the diagnostic materials out of the cupboard on their own.
 Over time more sensorial materials were added, using what was at hand (the color tablets are based on cards of colored embroidery thread).
 Montessori taught them life skills, even how to blow their own noses.
 They were excited to learn and progressed by leaps and bounds, even learning to read and write.
 Montessori introduced child-sized tables and chairs, which were unknown at that time.
 This whole phenomenon of children working at their own pace, using materials selected for their abilities and designed to stimulate independent exploration was new.
 To see children’s natural curiosity satisfied and begin to experience the joy of discovering the world about them sparked worldwide interest.

-Montessori noted that many children were frustrated by lack of proper stimulation and inadequate opportunities to achieve.
+Montessori noted that many children were frustrated by a lack of proper stimulation and inadequate opportunities to achieve.
 She observed that children can have long attention spans when not interrupted.
 They become happier and more self-controlled after a period of time in the orderly environment she had created, working with their hands and making their own discoveries.
-Here they were introduced to challenging tasks that not only absorbed their energies, but also resulted in a sense of achievement.
+Here they were introduced to challenging tasks that not only absorbed their energies but also resulted in a sense of achievement.

 This led Montessori to develop the planned system of education that bears her name.
 Many Montessori schools were established during her lifetime and today there are thousands of private Montessori schools in the United States, hundreds of Montessori public school classrooms and countless Montessori schools operating throughout the world.